 From placing the next inventory order to scheduling staff, there are many decisions to be made every single day in a restaurant.
-With so many different factors, successful restaurant owners and operators know that restaurant forecasting is key to profitability.
+With so many different factors, successful restaurant owners and operators know that restaurant sales forecasting is key to profitability.

-Restaurant forecasting leverages historical revenue data, information about current conditions, and knowledge of external events to help project future sales levels.
+Restaurant sales forecasting leverages historical revenue data, information about current conditions, and knowledge of external events to help project future sales levels.
 With this information, you can keep your operations running smoothly while optimizing your costs like restaurant labor and inventory.

 Forecasting is especially important in times of uncertainty or new market conditions.
 The COVID-19 pandemic forced many restaurants to abruptly change business models.
 With restaurant restrictions and shifting customer behaviors, restaurants in 2020 and much of 2021 faced fluctuating sales and revenue levels.